VA Loan Myths | 7 Common Mistakes

-If you take some of these myths at face value without researching them, you could end up missing out on one of the best mortgage products available.
+If you were to take these myths at face value without doing your own research, you might miss out on one of the best mortgage products available.

 Once you pay off your current VA loan, you’re eligible to use the program again.
-There are some small differences after the first time, such as a slightly higher at closing.
+There are some small differences after the first time, such as a slightly higher cost at closing.
 But aside from the small differences, your second VA loan will be similar to the first one that you paid off.

 You can learn more about what “guaranteed” means here.